okstate-maps/guide-create-website/index.md

   ![Title](images/Title.PNG)

   3. Next, let's add a table of contents.
-For this, we will use the *ul*, or *unordered list* tag.
+For this, we will use the *ul*, or *unordered list*, tag.
 For each item within the list, add a *li* or *list item* tag.
   ```html
     <ul>
       <li>Item 1</li>